doyu/elc2019/oss.md

 - E/// D15 IoT Studio (Santa Clara)
  - Working on Camera version of TinyMLaaS
  - Can unifiy our effort?
-- ER Cloud(Mecca) / PDU(Jan)
+- ER Cloud / PDU
- - Are you interested in cloud service part?
+ - They may be interested in orchestraion of TinyMLaaS

 ## Opensource under LFAI incubation
 - With Qualcom